Fall in NYC: 24 Things You Can’t Miss (By a Local!)

 Things to Do in NYC in Fall + Special Events

-2. NYC Fall & Christmas Markets for Shopping
+3. NYC Fall Markets for Crafts Shopping

 NYC markets are the best places to find unique souvenirs or gifts for the holidays.
 From vintage items to handmade crafts, you can find anything at these markets!